parkpow/platerec-documentation/source/index.html.md

 upload | Yes |The file to be uploaded regions | No | Match the license plate pattern of specific [regions](#regions-supported).
-This parameter can be used camera_id | Yes | unique ID for camera latitude | Yes | Latitude location of the camera longitude | Yes | Logitude location of the camera
+This parameter can be used camera_id | Yes | unique ID for camera latitude | No | Latitude location of the camera longitude | No | Logitude location of the camera

 <aside class="notice">
 Support for camera and location is currently in beta testing and is only available on invite-only basis.